subsquid-quests/single-chain-squid/README.md

    ```bash
    sqd up
    ```
+   Wait for about a minute before proceeding to the next step.

 4. Prepare the squid for running by installing dependencies, building the source code and creating all the necessary database tables:
    ```bash
    npm ci